raspberrypilearning/fart-detector/WORKSHEET.md

 ![](./images/gpio_b_plus.png)

 So the challenge we face is being able to read an *analogue* signal on a *digital* computer.
 The Raspberry Pi GPIO pins can be used as inputs or outputs.
 Output mode is for when you want to supply voltage to something like an LED or a buzzer.
 If we use input mode, a GPIO pin has a value that we can read in our code.
 If the pin has voltage going into it, the reading will be `1` (*HIGH*); if the pin was connected directly to ground (no voltage), the reading will be `0` (*LOW*).
-So they are digital only.
+So they are digital allowing only `1` or `0`.

 How can we solve this?
 One way would be to use an ADC chip ([Analogue to Digital Converter](http://en.wikipedia.org/wiki/Analog-to-digital_converter)) or something like an [Arduino](http://arduino.cc/en/Main/Products).
 By connecting the output of the air quality sensor to the input of an ADC we can convert the analogue voltage from the sensor to a digital number in our code.

 However this does complicate matters slightly.
+You would only need to use an ADC if a really accurate reading from the sensor was needed, for example if you wanted to know how exactly many [parts per million](http://en.wikipedia.org/wiki/Parts-per_notation) of methane was present.
 In practise we just want to make an alarm go off when a fart has been detected so everyone can run!
 So if you think about it... this is a digital detection.
 There is a fart.
 There is no fart. on or off, binary 1 or 0.
 We can get away without having to worry about the analogue fidelity coming from the air quality sensor.
-We might want to use if we wanted to *rate* the fart though, fresh air, SBD, *EVACUATE THE BUILDING* etc.